AstroStar Home | Articles | Natural Products | Tarot Decks and Books | New Age Shops |The Virgo Page | Free Personal Horoscope

 Virgins, Hermits and Magi (Magicians)

-On August 22, the Sun entered Virgo (the virgin), the zodiacal sign linked to the hermit card of the tarot.
+On August 22, the Sun entered Virgo (the virgin), the zodiacal sign linked to the Hermit card of the tarot.
 Historically, the purity and innocence of the virgin, as well as the celibacy and self-abnegation of the hermit, are traits believed to foster spirituality.
 Virgo is ruled by the mental and androgynous planet Mercury, associated with the magician (or magus) of the tarot.

 The sign Virgo belongs to the element earth, one of the four elements described by the Greek philosopher Empedocles around 450 BC.
 The tarot’s earthy suit of pentacles or disks depicts typical scenes drawn from the down-to-earth, pragmatic and mundane situations suggested by the element earth.
 Virgins and hermits seek contact with the divine through the renunciation of earthly pleasures.